lrgr/munk/data/README.md

 # Default Data files for examples and experiments

 Data used for examples and experiments in this project/repository have been pre-processed and hosted by our research group.
-The data required for the experiments in this project can be downloaded with:
+The data required for all the experiments in this project can be downloaded with:

 	snakemake all --configfile data.yml

 Note that we include, as part of the default dataset,  pre-computed resnik scores that are large in size.
-If you do not need the resnik scores, you can instead run:
+If you do not need the resnik scores and would like to save disk space, you can instead run:

 	snakemake all --configfile data-no-resnik.yml